 A number of PRC laws and regulations have established procedures and requirements that could make merger and acquisition activities in China by foreign investors more time consuming and complex.
 In addition to the Anti-Monopoly Law of PRC, these include the Regulations on Mergers and Acquisitions of Domestic Enterprises by Foreign Investors, or the M&A Rules, adopted by six PRC regulatory agencies in 2006 and amended in 2009, and the Rules of the Ministry of Commerce on Implementation of Security Review System of Mergers and Acquisitions of Domestic Enterprises by Foreign Investors, or the Security Review Rules, promulgated in 2011.
 These laws and regulations impose requirements in some instances that the Ministry of Commerce be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise.
 Moreover, the Security Review Rules specify that mergers and acquisitions by foreign investors that raise "national defense and security" concerns and mergers and acquisitions through which foreign investors may acquire de facto control over domestic enterprises that raise "national security" concerns are subject to strict review by the Ministry of Commerce, and prohibit any attempt to bypass a security review, including by structuring the transaction through a proxy or contractual control arrangement.
 On December 19, 2020, the NDRC and the Ministry of Commerce jointly issued the Measures for the Security Review for Foreign Investment, which took effect on January 18, 2021.
 These measures set forth the provisions concerning the security review mechanism on foreign investment, including, among others, the types of investments subject to review, and the review scopes and procedures.
-In the future, we may grow our business by acquiring complementary businesses.
-Complying with the requirements of the relevant regulations to complete such transactions could be time consuming, and any required approval processes, including approval from the Ministry of Commerce and
+In the future, we, our PRC subsidiary and the VIE may grow the business by acquiring complementary businesses.
+Complying with the requirements of the relevant regulations to complete such transactions could be time consuming, and any required approval processes, including approval from the Ministry of Commerce and other PRC government authorities, may delay or inhibit our ability to complete such transactions, which could affect our ability to expand our business or maintain our market share.

 In addition, the Anti-Monopoly Law of PRC requires that the anti-monopoly enforcement agencies and departments shall be notified in advance of any concentration of undertaking if certain thresholds are triggered.
 What's more, the Anti-Monopoly Law is also undergoing its first major revision recently.
 On April 21, 2021, the Standing Committee of the National People's Congress released the 2021 Legislative Work Plan, in which the Law Proposal for Initial Deliberation included the draft revision of the Anti-Monopoly Law.
-On October 23, 2021, the 31st Meeting of the 13th Standing Committee of the National People's Congress reviewed the Draft Amendment of the Anti-Monopoly Law of the PRC (the "Draft Amendment of Anti-Monopoly Law") and solicited opinions from the public.
+On October 23, 2021, the 31st Meeting of the 13th Standing Committee of the National People's Congress released the PRC (the "Draft Amendment of Anti-Monopoly Law") and solicited opinions from the public.
 In response to the abuse of market dominance in the field of Internet platform economy, the Draft Amendment of Anti-Monopoly Law clearly stipulated that operators must not abuse data and algorithms, technology, capital advantages, and platform rules to exclude or restrict competition.
 Utilizing data, algorithms, technology, and platform rules to set up obstacles to impose unreasonable restrictions on other operators by an operator with a dominant market position, shall be defined as an act of abusing the dominant market position.